Why a Morning Routine Matters

 - Use a generous amount of oil and begin at your extremities, working toward the center of your body.

 - Massage the face in circular, upward motion.

 - Use long strokes on your limbs and circular strokes on joints

 - Spend 5-20 minutes massaging your skin for the oil to penetrate the seven dhatus (tissue layers in the body).

 Our daily practices add up.
 Following a daily routine, or dinacharya, has a direct impact on how we feel each day.
-Ayurveda offers the wisdom and habits that we can use to feel our best, like maintaining oral health, making space for the breath, waking early, moving the body, and more.
+Ayurvedic habits offer wisdom and routine that we can use to feel our best, like maintaining oral health, making space for the breath, waking early, moving the body, and more.